jploski/epic-ide/org.epic.perleditor-test/README.txt

 The tests from "src-pde" require a preconfigured workspace as their fixture.
 This workspace is kept in CVS (org.epic.perleditor-test/workspace).
 The path to this workspace must be specified in the PDE JUnit run configuration.
+While performing this step, do not forget to uncheck the "Clear workspace data before launching" checkbox or the workspace directory will be destroyed!
 The test workbench is launched with only EPIC plug-ins (and their dependencies).

 (Some of) the "src-pde" tests simulate user input through Display.postEvent